eduardxdc/eduardxdc/README.md

 Hello!
 My name is Eduardo, as a technology enthusiast I like to solve challenges and explore the world of programming.
 I believe that "those who do what they love live on vacation", and that's why I'm constantly looking for new knowledge to improve myself within this area.
-I am currently studying Systems Analysis and Development at IFPR and work as a Frontend programmer.
+I am currently studying Systems Analysis and Development at @ifpr-umuarama and work as a Frontend programmer.

 Portfolio: shortly